1/72 scale kits of the Mikoyan Gurevich MiG-21

 The fuselage seems correct for the "Bis"with the extended spine faired into the tail.

 The kit will be made as an aircraft of the Serbia air force.
 A nice "Fishbed" World Part 1 decal set is from Lift Here set #906-LH with plenty of decals for no less that 17! schemes including countries like Cuba, USSR, Angola, former Yugoslavia, North Vietnam and Serbia (with early or later style roundel).
 You also get a small metal fret for detailing a single MiG-21 Bis kit, very nice!

 The basic construction of the RV kit was done as described on page 2, here a summary will be given.

 There are no locating alignment pins, fit is not always good and putty and sanding is needed.
 Nothing very difficult but take care to align in variable intake bullet #1.
 In the kit are 2 different wing halves.
-I used the strengthened Bis wing with parts #15,16.
-The spares can be used for other kits!
+I used the strengthened Bis wing halves with oval shaped panels on top with parts #15,16.
+The left over parts can be used for other kits!

 The forward lower airbrakes were set closed.
 Sand them thinner on their insides' and use putty or white glue to get a flush result.

 The various metal bits included in the Lift Here set include very nice thin fences.
 Use super glue and white glue to close any tiny gaps.